 - Eliminate unnecessary data entry.
 Once employees have made all of their elections, HR has to input all of the updated information into their payroll system, which poses the risk of human error.
 Since Paycor has a single system of record, which means no double-entry, we save you time and eliminate the chance of error.

 - Enjoy seamless connectivity to carriers.
 After all the benefit election information is updated in your system, there is still the matter of notifying carriers.
-Paycor’s Carrier Connect pushes all enrollments directly to the carriers for a small additionalfee.
-Instead of having to update benefits in multiple places, you only have to do it once.
+Paycor pushes enrollments directly to the carriers, so instead of having to update benefits in multiple places, you only have to do it once.

-- Communicate.
-We surveyed hundreds of HR leaders and found that 61% of employees are confused about the benefits offered at their organizations.
-To alleviate this confusion, employers most hold ‘benefit conversations’ throughout the year, not just during open enrollment.
+According to a recent survey, 86% of employees are confused about benefits (Business Solver).
+To alleviate this confusion, employers must hold ‘benefit conversations’ throughout the year, not just during open enrollment.
 The topic of benefits is often complicated and very dry, so having a well-developed ‘benefits marketing program’ can help ensure your employees fully understand their options.

 - Company intranet

 If you’re sending out information electronically, make sure you have current personal email addresses on file so that employees, especially remote and non-office workers, can access the details of the health insurance plan at home.